SysprogV2/Sysprog2017/readme.txt

 Bla-bla-bla long story short:

-1. Only Buffer & Automat are written.
-Full of bugs at this point.
+How to compile Scanner to test it:
+1. Open Terminal
+2. Change working directory with "cd" command to:
+	<your_root>/SysProgTemplate_SS_15/Scanner/src
+3. Type this:
+	g++ TestScanner.cpp Scanner.cpp
+4. It should create new a.out file (executable)
+5. Execute it with following command:
+	./a.out

 Known issues so far:
 0. Doesnt support whitespaces yet
 1. Fails to handle empty input-file
-2. Automat works without stopping, i.e. after it finished breaking input-file into words it continues to spit out empty strings

-How to compile this crap:
-1. Go to the Buffer folder
-2. Open Terminal there
-3. Type this:
-	g++ TestBuffer.cpp Buffer.cpp
-4. It should create new a.out file (executable)
-5. Execute:
-	./a.out
-6. Dont forget to change PATH_NAME variable!
+2. Shows crap when you try to get more tokens than the input file possibly could have
+3. Find more of them on your own!